wiredimpact/simple-razoo-donations/readme.txt

 == Installation ==

+**How Do I Install the Plugin and Add the Donation Form to My Website?**

 1. Download the Simple Razoo Donations plugin and unzip the files
 1. Upload the simple-razoo-donations folder to the /wp-content/plugins/ directory